infn-datacloud/webapp-rgw/README.md

 #### Multi-replicas

-If you are are going to the deploy in high availability, thus in manifold replicas, use the same `AUTH_SECRET` for each replica.
+If you are are going to the deploy in high availability, thus in manifold replicas, use the same `WEBAPP_RGW_AUTH_SECRET` for each replica.
 In this way, sessions started from a replica can be maintained also with the other replicas.

 ## Deployment